Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Abstract ## {#abstract}

-   This document presents the DASH-IF Live Media Ingest Protocol Specification.
-   Two closely related protocol interfaces are defined: Interface-1 (CMAF Ingest) is based on fragmented MP4 and Interface-2 (DASH and HLS ingest) based on DASH and HLS.
+   Two closely related protocol interfaces are defined: Interface-1 (CMAF Ingest) based on fragmented MP4 and Interface-2 (DASH and HLS ingest) based on DASH and HLS.
    Both interfaces use the HTTP POST (or PUT) method to transmit media objects from the ingest source to the receiving entity.
-The protocol interfaces also support carriage of timed metadata and timed text.
-Examples workflows using these interfaces, and guidelines for multiple source synchronisation, redundancy and failover are also presented.
+The protocol interfaces support carriage of audiovisual media, timed metadata and timed text.
+Examples of workflows using these interfaces are provided.
+   In addition, guidelines for multiple ingest source synchronisation, redundant deployment and component failurover are presented.

 ## Copyright Notice and Disclaimer ## {#copyrights}